yazer/Face-and-eye-detector/README.md

 # Face and Eye Detector

-Face and eye detection using OpenCv and Python
+Face,eye and smile detection using OpenCv and Python

 # command to run the code
 python face_eye_smile_detection.py \